gennyble/towebp/README.md

 ```

 `towebp` will print errors to stderr if a file fails to parse or decode as an image,
-but will continue on with the rest of the files, like cat.
+but will continue on with the rest of the files, like `cat`.

 There are two flags available for selecting quality and changing to the lossless
 encoder.
 You can only specify one at a time.
 Using the same imaginary files as before,